Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 #### Working with Money

 Giving Impact stores and returns money values in cents.
 This is likely not the desirable way you would like to display money in your templates.
-To help we have the following tag pair to help improve money formatting.
+We provide the following tag pair that can be used to help improve money formatting.

 	{exp:modl_giving_impact:money}INT{/exp:modl_giving_impact:money}